 - Emotion Awareness – Be in touch with your emotions and recognize what you are feeling.
 Practicing this coping technique can help you feel better emotionally, spiritually and physically.

 It is reassuring to know that these suggestions are also the same techniques employed by residents at Rose Hill Center which encourage self-determination and responsibility.
-A core principle of Rose Hill’s mission is meaningful activity, and the holistic skills reinforced through the residential program are the same skills experts agree make for a strong and sustainable wellness toolbox.
+A core principle of Rose Hill’s mission is meaningful activity, and the holistic skills reinforced through the residential services are the same skills experts agree make for a strong and sustainable wellness toolbox.

 For more information check out Mental Health America – 10 Tools